 University of Pennsylvania

 Abstract.
 Using an economic bargaining game, we tested for the existence of two phenomena related to social norms, namely norm manipulation – the selection of an interpretation of the norm that best suits an individual – and norm evasion – the deliberate, private violation of a social norm.
-We found that the manipulation of a norm of fairness was characterized by a self-serving bias in beliefs about what constituted normatively acceptable behavior, so that an individual who made an uneven bargaining offer genuinely believed it was fair, even though recipients of the offer considered it to be unfair.
+We found that the manipulation of a norm of fairness was characterized by a self-serving bias in beliefs about what constituted normatively acceptable behavior, so that an individual who made an uneven bargaining offer not only genuinely believed it was fair, but also believed that recipients found it fair, even though recipients of the offer considered it to be unfair.
 In contrast, norm evasion operated as a highly explicit process.
 When they could do so without the recipient’s knowledge, individuals made uneven offers despite knowing that their behavior was unfair.

 Introduction

 Multiple interpretations of a social norm often exist.
 For example, there is a social norm of leaving 15-20% of the bill in gratuity when dining in the United States, as long as service was at least adequate.
 Norm manipulation is the selection of the interpretation of a norm that best suits an individual (Bicchieri, 2006; Bicchieri & Chavez, 2010) – in this case, leaving 15% instead of 20%.
-Bicchieri & Chavez (2010) hypothesized that individuals are prone to a self-serving bias in that they adopt beliefs that justify their manipulation of a norm-serving biases are often rationalized as justifiable by the involved partyA considerable literature in motivated reasoning shows that people have minimal standards when it comes to self-justifications: not every behavior can be adequately rationalized (Kunda, 1990; Mercier & Sperber, 2011).
-One way to justify a self-serving interpretation of a norm is to hold a that supports it, i.e. a belief that other parties would that interpretation acceptable and endorse it.
-We explore this hypothesis empirically by measuring of two parties whose monetary interests in a bargaining situation were not aligned.
+Bicchieri & Chavez (2010) hypothesized that individuals are prone to a self-serving bias in that they adopt beliefs that justify their manipulation of a norm..
+Self-serving biases are common, and are often rationalized as justifiable by the involved party (Messick and Sentis 1983; Babcock et al. 1995; Konow 2000; Epley and Caruso 2004; Bicchieri and Mercier 2012).
+A considerable psychological literature in motivated reasoning shows that people have minimal standards when it comes to self-justifications: not every behavior can be adequately rationalized (Kunda, 1990; Mercier & Sperber, 2011).
+One way to justify a self-serving interpretation of a norm is to hold a second-order belief that supports it, i.e. a belief that other parties would find that interpretation acceptable and endorse it.
+We explore this hypothesis empirically by measuring first and second-order beliefs of two parties whose monetary interests in a bargaining situation were not aligned.

 Related to norm manipulation is norm evasion – the deliberate, private violation of a norm.
 When information is private to one or more parties, there is the temptation to use this information to one’s advantage, avoiding norm-abiding behavior.
 Consider a person who wants to buy a much-coveted ticket.
 He knows there will be a long line, and those at the end of the line may find that all tickets have been sold.
 He could try to arrive very early, but instead he decides to take it easy and arrive with a fake bandage on his foot and a cane.
 He expects people to allow him to go first, as waiting in line would cause him unnecessary hardship.
 His private information serves him well, as he can cut the line with impunity.
-This is admittedly an extreme case of norm evasion, but less wacky occurrences are far more frequent.
+This is admittedly an extreme case of norm evasion, but less wacky occurrences are far more frequent (Andreoni and Bernheim 2009).
 We directly tested for norm evasion by measuring whether individuals chose uneven monetary splits in a bargaining game, despite believing that it was normatively unacceptable and that others believed the same.